 And indeed, the Lord did give Jericho into their hands.
 The spies’ safe passage was assured by Rahab, and Rahab’s family were saved due to her fear of God and willingness to do what they told her to do to be saved.
 The walls came tumbling down in a manner that is archaeologically observable today, and God got the victory.

 Rahab went on to marry one of the tribe – Salmon from the tribe of Judah – and they had a son called Boaz.
 Boaz, as you may know, went on to marry a woman from another of Israel’s enemies, Moab.
-Boaz and Ruth the Moabite gave birth to Jesse, father of King David, ancestor of the Messiah.
+Boaz and Ruth the Moabite gave birth to Obed, father of Jesse, who was the father of King David—ancestor of the Messiah.

 The message of Jericho is this: